-Construction Impacts Resource Category Alternative A Alternative B Biological and Aquatic Resourc es (acres) ^{1, 2} Impact BIO#1: Permanent Conversion or Degradation of Habitat for Special-Status Plant Species Construction activities would remove or disturb habitat for eight special-status plant species, one of which is listed under FESA (California seablite), and could degrade habitat outside of but adjacent to the project footprint.
-Habitat for bent-flowered fiddleneck 94.1 43.8 Habitat for bristly sedge 3.7 9.5 Habitat for California seablite 1.7 1.7 Habitat for coastal marsh milkvetch 1.7 1.7 Habitat for Congdon's tarplant 92.6 38.7/39.4 Habitat for pappose tarplant 1.7 1.7 Habitat for saline clover 1.7 1.7 Habitat for Point Reyes salty bird's-beak 1.7 1.7 Impact BIO#2: Permanent Conversion of Habitat for and Direct Mortality of Listed Butterfly Species Construction activities would not remove habitat for listed butterfly species at Icehouse Hill in Brisbane because the Brisbane LMF would be built east of the existing Caltrain tracks and would not require grading of Icehouse Hill.
-Construction activities would remove habitat for listed butterfly species at Icehouse Hill in Brisbane, and could result in direct mortality of individuals, if present in affected habitat.
-Habitat for Bay checkerspot butterfly, callippe silverspot butterfly, and Mission blue butterfly 0.0 8.0
+Resource Category Construction Impacts Alternative A Alternative B 2 Biological and Aquatic Resources (acres) ^{1, 2} Impact BIO#1: Permanent Conversion or Degradation of Habitat for Special-Status Plant Species Construction activities would remove or disturb habitat for eight special-status plant species, one of which is listed under FESA (California seablite), and could degrade habitat outside of but adjacent to the project footprint.
+Habitat for bent-flowered fiddleneck 98.5 51.9 Habitat for bristly sedge 1.8 9.3 Habitat for California seablite 1.3 0.7 Habitat for coastal marsh milkvetch 1.3 0.7 Habitat for Congdon's tarplant 95.5 48.1/48.8 Habitat for pappose tarplant 1.3 0.7 Habitat for saline clover 1.3 0.7 Habitat for Point Reyes salty bird's-beak 1.3 0.7 Impact BIO#2a: Permanent Conversion of Habitat for and Direct Mortality of Listed Butterfly Species Construction activities would not remove habitat for listed butterfly species at Icehouse Hill in Brisbane because the Brisbane LMF would be built east of the existing Caltrain tracks and would not require grading of Icehouse Hill; however, construction activities would remove habitat for listed butterfly species at the East Brisbane LMF Construction activities would remove habitat for listed butterfly species at Icehouse Hill and the West Brisbane LMF in Brisbane, and could result in direct mortality of individuals, if present in affected habitat.
+Habitat for Bay checkerspot butterfly, callippe silverspot butterfly, and Mission blue butterfly 96.3 108.1 Impact BIO#2b: Permanent Conversion or Degradation of Habitat for and Mortality of Monarch Butterfly The project would disturb or convert habitat for monarch butterfly and footprint.
+Activities could also result in mortality of individuals if prese